 6. Random Posts Widget

 This simple plugin provides an easier way to display random posts in your WordPress sidebar.
 The widget settings also allow you to show random posts from a particular category.
 It also supports multiple instances, which means you can add this widget multiple times.
-For more advanced users we have a simple tutorial on how to display random posts in WordPress.

 7. Display Recently Registered Users Widget

 On a multi-user WordPress site, you may want to showcase your recently registered users.
 This WordPress plugin provides an easier way to display your recently registered users in a widget.
 You can choose to display user gravatar, join date, and link to user’s author page in WordPress.
 For more advanced users we have a tutorial on how to display recently registered users in WordPress without a plugin.

 Interesting Read: Go-Getter’s Guide To Create Retina Ready WordPress Website